huggingface/blog/leaderboard-bigcodebench.md

     # More test cases...
 ```
-BigCodeBench features complex, user-oriented instructions for each task, including clear functionality descriptions, input/output formats, error handling, and verified interactive examples.
-We avoid step-by-step task instructions, believing capable LLMs should understand and solve tasks from the user's perspective in an open-ended manner.
-We verify specific features using test cases.

 Tasks in BigCodeBench utilize diverse function calls from popular libraries.
 We don't restrict the function calls LLMs can use, expecting them to choose appropriate functions and combine them flexibly to solve tasks.
 Test cases are designed as test harnesses to examine expected program behaviors during runtime.